CoreyRo/bamazon/README.md

 ---

 ## How to Use
+In a Nodejs Terminal:
+- Make sure you are in the right directory, then type "npm install --save" to install the required node modules.
+- Enter "node bamazonCustomer.js" for the Customer Level and follow the prompts.
+- Enter "node bamazonManager.js" for the Manager Level and follow the prompts.
+- Enter "node bamazonSupervisor.js" for the Supervisor Level and follow the prompts.

 ---
-## Contribute
-Corey Rodems

----
-## License & Copywrite
+## License & Copyrite
-Corey Rodems 2017
+© Corey Rodems 2017

 ---